floro91/deep-reinforcement-learning/p2_continuous-control/Report.md

 ### Results and Plot of Rewards
 By executing the instructions in `Continuous_Control.ipynb` we were able to get the agent to be able to solve the of getting an average score of at least +30 in last 100 episodes, in 1164 episodes with an average score of 30.02.

-here is graph of increase of score over time (number of episodes):
+Here you can find a graph of the score (avg. of last 100 episodes) over time (number of episodes):

 ![Training Scores](score_over_episodes.png)